RadicalImaging/ohif-aws-healthimaging/README.md

 * Node.js +14
 * OHIF follow the [Getting started guide if needed](https://v3-docs.ohif.org/development/getting-started/)
 * Make sure you are checkout in the branch `v3-stable`
-* Install health lake package:
+* Install ohif-healthlake package:
 * Create an access key in the AWS portal
-* Follow AWS documentation on how to create a medical imaging data source
+* Follow AWS documentation on how to create an AWS Health Imaging Datastore and load it with DICOM data
-* Start the HealthLake proxy to secure your access keys
+* Start the proxy to secure your access keys
 ```bash
 # AWS_HOST
 docker run -p 8089:8089 -e AWS_ACCESS_KEY_ID='YOUR_KEY' -e AWS_SECRET_ACCESS_KEY='YOUR_SECRET' -e AWS_REGION='YOUR_REGION' flexview/ohif-healthlake-proxy